ErpNetDocs/tech/modules/work-management/ai/assistant.md

 * understands where you are in the system;
 * can work with the data from the current screen;
 * respects ERP.net access permissions;
-* can be trained according to real company processes.

 ## What is the @@name AI Assistant?